 Treatment of Hepatitis B

-Getting advice or professional opinion is NOT a free service,as you are communicating with the World’s one & only clinical specialist on Hepatitis B. Once you are diagnosed to have Hepatitis B or C, you need to either meet Dr John K C OR die of Liver Cancer/Cirrhosis.
+Getting advice or professional opinion is NOT a free service, as you are communicating with the world’s one & only clinical specialist on Hepatitis B. Once you are diagnosed to have Hepatitis B or C, you have only 2 options , either meet Dr John K C OR die of Liver Cancer/Cirrhosis.
 This statement looks awkward, but it is a frank reality, you should admit it.

 Few Questions For Consideration